The Five Star Stories: Overview

 The Five Star Stories takes its name from the Joker Star Cluster where the stories take place.
 The star cluster is made up of four stars: Eastern, Western, Southern and Northern.
 The "fifth star" is a large comet named Stant that passes through that sector of space every 1,500 years pulling with it its own collection of orbiting planets.

 In the distant past the Farus Di Kanon Empire, now commonly known as the "Super Empire", controlled all four solar systems of the Joker Cluster.
 They enjoyed a level of technology much higher than is currently known and sent explorers to the far reaches of the Joker Cluster.
 Around the year 9000 AD (Ammon Duul) the empire collapsed due to internal strife.
 The explorers were called home and what remained of civilization focused mainly on survival.
 Much technology and knowledge was lost by the time the imperial families of Amaterasu, Fillmore and Hathuha gathered and established the JC era.
 JC stands for "Joker Calendar" and was meant to give a common frame of reference to all nations to help foster a lasting peace.
 The JC calendar was adopted but the dream of peace was never realized.

 The first story of The Five Star Stories begins in JC 2988.
 At this time interstellar travel is common and genetically engineered "fatimas" are well established as necessary co-pilots of the fearsome mortar heads that dominate the battlefields.
 Warfare between nations is commonplace and few still hope for peace.

 Mortar headds are the combat mainstays of the Joker Universe.
 They are mecha which require superhuman reflexes and skill to control, and are therefore only utilized by headliners with Fatima copilots.
 Fatimas are humanoid creatures genetically engineered for a life of service on the battlefield.
 Fatimas are necessary copilots for mortar headds and mentally merge with the computer systems of these devastating machines to control weapons, communications and other vital processes.
 As such, Fatimas are designed to have computational skills rivaling any computer.

 As of the 2013 May issue of Newtype, the setting of FSS has changed to fit the lore of Mamoru Nagano's 2012 film Gothicmade.
 MH (Mortar Headd) has been renamed GTM (GothicMade), while Fatimas have been renamed AF (Automatic Flowers).

 Media

 Manga

 Eighteen volumes of manga have been published beginning in 1986 and up until the present.

 An English translation was published by Toyspress, a company cofounded by the author.
 Each volume of the English version contained approximately two-thirds of the equivalent Japanese volumes.
 To date, 26 volumes of the English version have been produced, covering Japanese volumes 1 through 10.
 Volume 11 and onward have yet to be translated.

-On June 4th 2025, Titan Comics announced that they had licensed The Five Star Stories, with their first volume set to be released in March 2026.
+On June 4th 2025, Titan Comics announced that they had licensed The Five Star Stories, with their first volume originally set to be released in March 2026.
+Following multiple delays, it is scheduled for November 17th of 2026.

 The major story arcs of the manga are: